 The Princess Theatre is a stunning and well-appointed historical building in the heart of Woolloongabba.
 This prestigious venue can host many types of events including weddings ceremonies and receptions, fundraisers, private parties, theatre productions, film and photoshoots and corporate seminars and functions.

 The beauty and the vintage old world charm of this lovely lady will captivate your imagination.
 The management at the Princess Theatre will be on hand to ensure that every detail of your event runs smoothly, from the planning stages all the way through to the big event.
-You can also be assured that your lighting, audio and visual needs are met through the professional services of IJS Production.
+You can also be assured that your lighting, audio and visual needs are met through our professional services.

 Contact us to find out more or to book your next event.